1994148735lbkczym/CS144-minnow/writeups/check3.md

 I would like to thank/reward these classmates for their help: [list sunetids here]

 This checkpoint took me about [n] hours to do.
-I [did/did not] attend the lab session.
+I [did not] attend the lab session.

 Program Structure and Design of the TCPSender [Describe data structures and approach taken.
 Describe alternative designs considered